 Key ingredient notes

-Arborio rice: risotto is usually made with short-grain rice, such as Arborio rice and Carnaroli rice.
-We like using Arborio rice for this healthy butternut squash risotto because it cooks a little quicker and is more affordable than Carnaroli rice.
+- Arborio rice: Risotto is made with short-grain rice, such as Arborio rice and Carnaroli rice.
+I like using Arborio rice for this healthy butternut squash risotto because it cooks a little quicker and is more affordable than Carnaroli rice.
+But any type of short-medium grain white rice will work.

 No cheese needed!
-Traditionally cooked risotto is already rich and creamy without the addition of cream or cheese through the starch that was released from the grains while cooking.
+Cooked risotto is already rich and creamy without the addition of butter or cheese through the starch that is released from the grains while they're cooking.

-Combine the butternut squash puree and the veggie stock.
-Keep it at a low simmer over medium heat while you make the risotto.
+- Step 4: Make the butternut squash broth.
+Add the butternut squash flesh and the vegetable broth to a pot.
+Blend with an immersion blender until perfectly smooth.
+Keep the broth at a low simmer over medium heat while you make the risotto.

 Tips from a native Italian